Lucius AIMILIVS Lucii Filius INPEIRATOR DECREIVIT

 Lucius Aemilius, son of Lucius, Imperator, decreed

-which they owned at that time,
+which they owned at the time,

-he ordered, as long as the People and Senate
+so long as the People and Senate

 on 19 January.